Test Limits #

 outcome=DONE, no pass/fail).
 Provide siblings if you want strict behavior.

-The match is performed against the current row's vector params, so the feature composes naturally with both native @pytest.mark.parametrize and Litmus sweeps — every iteration re-resolves against the active row.
+The match is performed against the active row's values, so it works with both @pytest.mark.parametrize and Litmus sweeps — every iteration re-checks against the current row.

 The default cascade keeps repetition out of the YAML.
-Common fields (units, characteristic) live once at the top; bands carry only what changes.
-Bands can use any policy field a flat limit supports, including tolerance_pct against a product characteristic:
+Common fields (unit, characteristic) live once at the top; bands carry only what changes.
+Bands can use the same policy fields as a flat limit — low / high / nominal, or tolerance_pct against a part characteristic:

 limits: